Danja Akulin: Signs

 The "Signs" series fuse painstaking external drawing with profound internal drawing.
 The sign—segno di Dio, the heart and sense of drawing—is the hieroglyph that unlocks all the secrets, sacred and profane.
 As any time-honored symbol, that same Renaissance disegno which is “the source and soul of all species of painting and the root of any science,” the tokens of the contemporary age depicted in these works are full of worth and weight.
 Electronic read-outs, various kinds of official emblems, elements of urban and domestic graphic design.
 In their original state, they are reduced and de-emotionalized, but here life, ritualistically, is breathed into exhausted, prefab forms.

 Simple Things

 In "Simple Things" series the focus of attention is on the graphic structure of objects, transposing them to the planning stage, to the sketching stage, and presupposes meditation by the observers.
 Behind extensive line movements of the pencil, behind concentrations and dilutions of light and shade – associations, sometimes free, sometimes programmed, are revealed layer by layer.
 The works in these series intend, albeit only to a certain extent, to liberate symbols from their binding meaning, to make them part of the history of drawing.

 Exhibitions

+Since 2002 his works were exhibited in numerous galleries and museums throughout Europe and the US, including the German Bundestag (Germany), Bröhan Museum Berlin (Germany), Poll Gallery Berlin (Germany), Mimi Ferzt Gallery NYC (USA), Erarta Gallery London (UK) and Fano Art Museum (Denmark).
+Akulin’ art is also on display in Russia.
+Among others, his works are exhibited at the Triumph Gallery, the Moscow Center of Art, St. Petersburg Rizzordi Art Foundation and Perm Biennial of Graphic Art.